 Invasive Aquatic Organisms, Fish Diseases

 Unwanted fish species, invasive aquatic organisms, and fish diseases can severely impact the quality of a lake or stream for fishing.
-Unfortunately, all of these problems have been introduced to the Academy's lakes by fishermen, fish hatchery deliveries, and overflow from upstream ponds.
-Unwanted, nuisance fish such as goldfish, koi, European rudd, and crappie occur in most of the lakes.
+Unfortunately, all of these problems have been introduced to the Academy's lakes by fishermen, fish hatcheries, and from upstream ponds.
+Nuisance fish such as goldfish, koi, European rudd, and crappie occur in most of the lakes.
 If caught, these fish should be disposed of in the available trash containers.
-Although the Academy stocks only whirling disease-free trout, the parasite that causes this disease does occur in the base's lakes.
-Most stocked trout are not in the lakes long enough to contract and display symptoms of whirling disease, and any infected fish are safe for human consumption with proper cooking.
+Although the Academy stocks only whirling disease-free trout, the parasite that causes this disease does occur in the lakes.
+Most stocked trout are not in the lakes long enough to contract and display the symptoms of whirling disease.
+Infected fish are safe for human consumption with proper cooking.

 Anchor worm, another fish parasite, is prevalent in the lakes.
 This disease is caused by an external parasite that penetrates the fish’s skin, often at the base of a fin.
 The head develops into an “anchor” that holds the parasite in place, then the female produces egg sacs that resemble small worms.
 The site of attachment usually develops into a bumpy sore which can cover the body of a severely infected fish.
 The cause of an anchor worm outbreak is unknown, but it is likely that a combination of environmental and biological factors, such as higher water temperature and fish density, help promote the parasite.
 There is no practical method for treating the fish or controlling the parasite.
 Although the fish can look unsightly, anchor worm does not pose a human health risk and infected fish are safe to consume with proper cooking.

 Help prevent aquatic invasives and diseases